Things to Do in the City of Grand Rapids

 Our wonderful mini-metropolis has so much fun squeezed into the city that families can come back again and again and experience something new each time.

 How do I know there’s always something new?
 Because I’ve been taking my kids downtown for over eight years and there are five things on this list that I still haven’t done with them yet.

 We live and die by our museum and zoo memberships.

-My kids think that everyone has a John Ball Zoo they can visit exotic animals weekly and have no idea how unique it is to ride a carousel.
+My kids think that everyone has a John Ball Zoo where they can visit exotic animals weekly and have no idea how unique it is to ride a carousel.
 (Did you have a neighborhood carousel growing up?
 Neither did I.)

 And doesn’t everyone have a massive acres-big children’s garden full of incredible landscaping, water play and swinging bridges in the woods?
 Only Grand Rapids kids can hit up Frederik Meijer Gardens on the regular.

 Beyond that, there are beautiful parks and playgrounds, sculptures, murals, and more dotting the city.

 Tell us, what’s your favorite City of Grand Rapids activity?
 Did it make our list?

 What it’s Like to Live in the City of Grand Rapids

 There’s a lot that people love about living in the city of Grand Rapids so we’ll start with the biggies: food + brewing and coffee, art, music, and mega crowd-drawing events.